CloudBoltSoftware/cb-applet/README.md

 ## Development

 Build the applet with `npm run build`.
 Then, upload the zip file to CloudBolt via the UI Extensions interface.
-Refresh the `cui` to see your changes.
+Refresh the `ssp` to see your changes.

 ### Dev Mode